gSchool/js-basic-training/markdown/intro_to_arrays.md

 console.log(reversedWord); // logs `edoc` to the console
 ```

 While we have been focusing very much on storing values in variables, recall that this is often a choice, and sometimes, rather than store every intermediate value in a variable, we may wish simply to perform multiple operations at a time.
 Here is the example from above in a more concise way.
-One way is not better than the other, there is simply a tradeoff between how concise vs. how legible the code is, and again, a sense of which is better will grow naturally with experience:
+One way is not better than the other, there is simply a trade off between how concise vs. how legible the code is, and again, a sense of which is better will grow naturally with experience:

 ```javascript
 let reversedCode = 'code'.split('').reverse().join('');